SteveT3ch/100-days-of-code/log.md

 **Thoughts**:

 I was out for quite a bit and had other things to finish up, so I read Think Like A Programmer while on the go.
 It barely counts as work but I didn't want to skip a day completely.

+### Skipped October 25, 2018 - Thursday (5/5)

+### Day 64: October 26, 2018 - Friday

+**Today's Progress**:

+Finished Week 3 Lecture of CS50.

+**Thoughts**:

+I needed to refresh my mind and ease back into programming for the weekend sprint, so I resumed my CS50 progress.
+As I am venturing forth deeper into programming, I am realizing that I am missing some CS fundamentals.
+CS50 has been an excellent resource in bridging that gap and helping me realize why some "tricks" are the way they are.
+I aim to finish 2 weeks worth of CS50 this weekend and finish up that algorithm question that's been the bane of my existence this week.

+### Day 65: October 27, 2018 - Saturday

+**Today's Progress**:

+Learned about hexadecimals, bitmaps (.bmp), structs in C, exact-width integers.

+**Thoughts**:

+Did a CS50 assignment to decode a hidden message in a picture with a lot of noise to find out "whodunit".
+It started me off with reading a premade copy.c file to understand how file reading and writing bitmap files works in C.
+C is really rewarding to learn as it is teaching me data structures on a deeper level than high-level programming language courses and books.
+This assignment was very hands-off so it took a while to grasp and finish, but it was very satisfying when it worked.